 THANK YOU TO

-Our all-volunteer group protects and preserves our City’s "Central Park" for you.
-We repair the Park’s unique & historic stone entryways, overlooks, walls & bridges.
+Our all-volunteer group protects and preserves our city's "Central Park" for you.
+We repair the park's unique, historic stone entries, overlooks, walls & bridges.
 We care for its vegetation, carrying on Gen. Palmer's vision of a natural park for people to enjoy.
-We organize free musical concerts, guided bird, tree & wildflower walks and clean-ups that provide beneficial and educational activities in our Park.
+We organize free musical concerts, guided bird, tree & wildflower walks and park clean-ups that provide beneficial and educational activities in our park.

 We save Central Colorado’s wild places by defending wildlands that provide refuge for wildlife and biodiversity as the climate changes.
 We influence decision-making about public lands bringing protection to hundreds of thousands of acres.
 We ensure that future generations can enjoy wildlife and natural wonders in our region.
 We lead hikes that teach about our public lands and how everyone can protect those lands.